 Daily practice – the quick morning shower – refreshes mind and body, allowing moments that restore us to stillness and wellbeing.
 It’s necessary maintenance that keeps us awake.

 Retreats, on the other hand, whether they focus on meditation, yoga, or other modalities, allow for deeper immersion- the long bath.
 Here we can sink deeply into our practice.
 Retreats empower us to develop our meditation skills and rewire our nervous systems, shedding habitual patterns no longer useful to us.
 After a good long soak

 You should fly into San Jose (SJO) Juan Santamaria International Airport.
-All participants should arrive no later than 3pm, and depart no earlier than 3pm.
+The house is 2 hours away from the airport therefore all participants should arrive no later than 3pm, and depart no earlier than 3pm.